diodechain/ex_ecc/README.md

 Original python files are in py_ecc/ and tests/ the new ported files are in lib/ and test/ correspondingly.

+Elixir does not have class inheritance but py_ecc field maths is heavily based on that.
+So to keep the port mostly source similiar there is an Elixir specific FieldMath module that handles inheritance.

 Unused module attributes are covered with getters such as `def b(), do: @b` to avoid warnings.